Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 // maximum ray-tracing depth
 aParams.RaytracingDepth = 3;
 // enable shadows rendering
-aParams.IsShadowEnabled = Standard_True;
+aParams.IsShadowEnabled = true;
-// enable specular reflections. aParams.IsReflectionEnabled = Standard_True;
+// enable specular reflections. aParams.IsReflectionEnabled = true;
-// enable adaptive anti-aliasing aParams.IsAntialiasingEnabled = Standard_True;
+// enable adaptive anti-aliasing aParams.IsAntialiasingEnabled = true;
-// enable light propagation through transparent media. aParams.IsTransparentShadowEnabled = Standard_True;
+// enable light propagation through transparent media. aParams.IsTransparentShadowEnabled = true;
 // update the view
 aView->Update();
 ~~~~~

 @subsubsection occt_visu_4_4_14 Display priorities

 Structure display priorities control the order, in which structures are drawn.
 When you display a structure you specify its priority.
 The lower is the value, the lower is the display priority.
 When the display is regenerated, the structures with the lowest priority are drawn first.
 The structures with the same display priority are drawn in the same order as they have been displayed.
 OCCT supports eleven structure display priorities.

 @subsubsection occt_visu_4_4_15 Z-layer support